MMIV-ML/BMED365-2025/Individual-project/README.md

 ## Individual Project (BMED365): Digital Poster and Speed Presentation

 _**Individual Project - Weeks 6-7 2025**:  You will work independently on your individual (**topic selected by you according to guidelines***) project during Weeks 6 and 7.
 You have the flexibility to complete this work at your preferred time and location.
-The projects will culminate in a "speed-poster" presentation session on Wednesday, **February 19th from 8:15 AM to 12:00 PM**._
+The projects will culminate in a "speed-poster" presentation session on Wednesday, **February 19th from 8:15 AM to 12:00 PM**._<br>
+Upload your poster to Mitt UiB by 18th February 2025, 23:59.

 ## Overview
 This individual project takes place between the first and second blocks of BMED365.
 While the second block focuses on computational biomedical imaging (MRI, IMC, etc.) and modeling, students will work independently on a project of their choice within the course scope.
 This project consists of two main deliverables: